-Item 43 - Office Equipment, Furniture, and Computers
+Item 41 - Office Equipment, Furniture, and Computers

 Include all capital purchases (items placed on a depreciation schedule) of farm office equipment, furniture, and computers.
-Any such equipment purchased but not place on a depreciation schedule should be included in Item 37.
+Any such equipment purchased but not place on a depreciation schedule should be included in Item 32.

-Item 44 - Purchase of Farmland and Other Farm Real Estate V1 Only
+Item 42 - Purchase of Farmland and Other Farm Real Estate V1 Only

 For the small number of farms that bought farm real estate during the year, the cost of that acquisition can have a significant impact on the cash available to farm households for consumption or other investment purposes.
 Include only real estate that was added to this farming operation during the year.
 Do not include buildings that were purchased separately and moved onto the farm.
-These should be reported in Section F. Item 34 above.
+These should be reported in Section F, Item 34.

 Report the total cost of the land and buildings acquired.
 For example, the operation added an adjoining section of land to this operation during the year, at a cost of \$640,000.
 The land was worth about \$600,000 and the service buildings on it were valued at \$40,000.
 The operator paid \$140,000 down and the balance of the purchase was financed by a bank loan of \$500,000.
 Enter \$640,000 here.
-The value of the real estate would also be included in Section H: the buildings (\$40,000) would be included in Item 1c, and the land (\$600,000) would be included in Item 1e.
-The loan would be entered in Section I, Item 3 (the farm debt table) with a row Coded to indicate that a bank loan was obtained in 2005 to purchase land.
+The value of the real estate would also be included in Section G: the buildings (\$40,000) would be included in Item 1c, and the land (\$600,000) would be included in Item 1e.
+The loan would be entered in Section H, Item 6 (the farm debt table) with a row coded to indicate that a bank loan was obtained in 2006 to purchase land.
 NOTE: Purchase of farm real estate is not asked in any other version, and is specifically excluded in V5, Section F, Item 20.

-Item 45 - Other Capital Expenditures
+Item 43 - Other Capital Expenditures

-Record the total cost of all other capital items (items placed on a depreciation schedule) purchased by the operation in 2005.
+Record the total cost of all other capital items (items placed on a depreciation schedule) purchased by the operation in 2006.
+Include major repairs which are placed on a depreciation schedule.
 Make good notes as to exactly what items are included.

 Exclude breeding livestock purchases.
 Breeding livestock purchases are reported in Item 4a.
-Also exclude capitalized machinery repairs.
-Include those expenses in Item 14.

-Item 46 - Other Expenses
+Item 44 - Other Expenses

-This item is used to account for any expenses the operation had in 2005 that have not been recorded elsewhere in the questionnaire.
+This item is used to account for any expenses the operation had in 2006 that have not been recorded elsewhere in the questionnaire.
 Describe each of the items recorded here.
 If these expenses should have been reported in another item, make the necessary corrections.